A branching particle system as a model of semipushed fronts

 for some random variable $W$ satisfying

-The fact that $\alpha$ depends on $\rho$ only through the drift $\mu$ can be explained by this barrier at $L-y$: it can be chosen in such a way that the particles are stopped before they reach $1$ so that they behave as in a BBM with drift $-\mu$ and constant branching rate $\frac{1}{2}$.
+The fact that $\alpha$ depends on $\rho$ only through the drift $\mu$ can be explained by this barrier at $L-y$: it can be chosen in such a way that the particles are stopped before they reach $1$ so that they behave as a BBM with drift $-\mu$ and constant branching rate $\frac{1}{2}$.

-The proof of the fact that the number of particles does not fluctuate too much when we add a barrier at $L$ will rely on the estimate of the second moment of $Z_t'$.
-To this end, we will make use of the Many-to-two Lemma. \begin{lemma}[Many-to-two lemma \cite{Ikeda:1969tj}, Theorem 4.15] Let $f$ and $p_t(x,y)$ be as in Lemma~\ref{lem:many-to-one}.
+{ The fluctuations of $Z'$ will be bounded using a second moment estimate.} We will make use of the many-to-two lemma. \begin{lemma}[Many-to-two lemma, see \cite{Ikeda:1969tj}, Theorem 4.15] Let $f$ and $p_t(x,y)$ be as in Lemma~\ref{lem:many-to-one}.
 Then